-It's hard to fathom that we can stand at close range on the ground with Alaska's mighty brown bears.
+It's hard to fathom that we can stand on the ground with Alaska's mighty brown bears at close range.
 Yet that's exactly the amazing photo opportunity this rare adventure affords.
-We are the only humans around, and the bears are completely nonchalant about our presence.
+We're immersed in solitude, and the bears are completely nonchalant about our presence.
 You won't find such an experience anywhere else!

-Our Expedition Leaders are among Alaska's premier naturalist guides, as well as superlative wildlife photographers who are gifted at sharing photography tips and guidance with guests.
-We take pride in employing the most qualified, dedicated and passionate natural history guides, who also receive additional training from leading WWF scientists.
-Our Expedition Leaders regale guests with their in-depth knowledge while remaining close at hand to ensure safety and comfort in every respect.
+Our Expedition Leaders are top naturalist guides as well as accomplished wildlife photographers gifted at sharing photography tips and guidance with guests.
+We take pride in employing the most qualified, dedicated and passionate natural history guides who also receive training from leading WWF scientists.
+Our Expedition Leaders regale guests with their in-depth knowledge while ensuring your safety and comfort.
 See Expedition Leader bios and traveler comments regarding the quality of our leaders.

 - A Commitment to Bears & Other Wildlife

-In support of our commitment to the conservation of Alaska's brown bears and other wildlife, we've created a special website, Bears & Beyond, managed and edited by NHA Expedition Leader and bear expert Brad Josephs.
+In support of our commitment to conserving Alaska's brown bears and other wildlife, we've created a special website, Bears & Beyond, managed and edited by NHA Expedition Leader and bear expert Brad Josephs.
 The site is a showcase for photos and stories about bears and other wild animals, including wolves.
-Take a look, and share the link with your friends, too!
+Take a look, and share the link with your friends.